kbsali/php-redmine-api/docs/usage.md

 Because the `Psr18Client` is agnostic about the HTTP client implementation every configuration specific to the transport has to be set to the `Psr\Http\Client\ClientInterface` implementation.

-This means if you want to set any curl settings to guzzle you have multiple ways to set them:
+This means that if you want to set any `cURL` settings to `Guzzle` you have multiple ways to set them:

 1. Using [Guzzle environment variables](https://docs.guzzlephp.org/en/stable/quickstart.html#environment-variables)
 2. Using [request options](https://docs.guzzlephp.org/en/stable/request-options.html) inside a `Psr\Http\Client\ClientInterface` wrapper: